Produced by TheMediaDesk, ©2021, updated 2025

 We'll skip the middling reasons, such as arguments between members of the 1611 committee which may have led to tie-breaking votes by King James I (who was also King James VI of Scotland) who had, shall we say, some unusual concepts of religious ideas as well as bed partners.
 See link below for an example.

-The factor we're going to go with scores at least an eight point five on the ten point cynical scale, and fits right in with our premise that the 'turned down the heat' in the book.
+The explanation we're going to go with scores at least an eight point five on the ten point cynical scale, and fits right in with our premise that they 'turned down the heat' in the book.

 By focusing on sexual immorality (a "pleasure of the body") instead of the various other practices that come in the package of "Idolatry", they avoid some of the things that those in the court, including various royals, thought were their 'divine right'.
 At least a few of the various Popes from before and after the "Saeculum obscurum" broke most of ten of the Commandments before lunch.
 And we're not even going to discuss Caligula who ruled the Roman Empire from 37 to 41 AD (during the early days of the church, followed by Claudius, then Nero).

 The sin of idolatry is letting anything else get between you and God.
 That can be anything of this world.
 It is usually money, but is often other possessions.
 It can also be intangibles like fame or glory, or even religious practices that focus more on ritual and tradition than God.
-So it is a lot easier if you're translating a text that you're going to have to preach from to focus on an easily defined and somewhat taboo subject like sex, which those with a certain level of self-righteousness can look smug about, instead of the larger meaning of the words in the original language, which might hit a little too close to home some.
+So it is a lot easier if you're translating a text that you're going to have to preach from to focus on an easily defined and somewhat taboo subject like sex, which those with a certain level of self-righteousness can look smug about, instead of the larger meaning of the words in the original language, including the 'loving others' we saw in chapters two and three, which might hit a little too close to home for some.

-And it also makes life easier on the so called “princes of the church” in their own gilt palaces who like to walk in procession in their fine robes to their ornate thrones.
+And it also makes life easier on the so called "princes of the church" in their own gilded palaces who like to walk in procession in their fine robes to their ornate thrones after an 'interesting' evening before.

 "Let them hate me, so they but fear me"